 Arriving at this model of constant evolution doesn’t, unfortunately, happen with a flick of a switch.
 In reality, the pace and volume of change is a challenge that many organisations are simply not resourced to handle.

-Much more than an IT roadmap planning tool for Microsoft 365, Digital Insights gives you a dedicated Service Owner who becomes an extension of your own team.
+Much more than an IT roadmap planning tool for Microsoft 365, M365 PACE gives you a dedicated Service Owner who becomes an extension of your own team.
 They’ll analyse the Roadmap and message centre content to provide personalised guidance on what action you need to take on the changes Microsoft is rolling out.
 The service also provides you with actionable insights from your Microsoft 365 usage analytics and productivity score that’ll help you drive adoption and improve usage of Microsoft 365 technology.

 In this blog, the first of two, we’ll share with you some of the common Microsoft 365 challenges faced by those with IT responsibilities, with a focus on those with more of a people and processes remit in the next.